CMATO is place where ideas are shared and people connect.

 - A phased design that represents achievable fundraising targets and allows CMATO to grow with the evolving needs of the community.

 - A design that does not require using the entire city property and thus preserve the opportunity to provide other mixed-uses directly adjacent to CMATO.

 - Because of CMATO’s ongoing public programming and changing exhibitions, the museum encourages repeat visits and will not be subject to the ever-changing tastes and fads that retail and restaurant uses are subject to experience.

-CMATO will offer the community a unique place to exhibit compelling world-class art right in the heart of what is to be its new downtown, the “Boulevard.”
+CMATO offers the community a unique place to exhibit compelling world-class art right in the heart of what is to be its new downtown, the “Boulevard.”

-We strongly believe that with the permanent addition of the museum on Civic Arts Plaza West t, combined with the retail, restaurants and housing that are being considered for the area the city will be able to help create an even more vibrant and sustaining Thousand Oaks Downtown.
+We strongly believe that with the permanent addition of the museum on Civic Arts Plaza West, combined with the retail, restaurants and housing that are being considered for the area the city will be able to help create an even more vibrant and sustaining Thousand Oaks Downtown.

 The first phase would be the construction of a 5,000-square-foot building to house exhibits and various programs put on by the museum.
 From there, phases 2 and 3 would add another 25,000 square feet of museum space, and phase 4 would be a 40,000- to 60,000-square-foot addition that could act as a conference center, hotel or apartments.